 Californian indie outfit The Co Founder will soon be releasing their marvellously monikered new studio album 'Never Miss A Good Opportunity To Shut The Fuck Up'.
 We've heard it.
-Trust us, you'll want to too.
+You'll want to too.

 Although the album's not out till May [2024], The Co Founder boys kindly gave us early access.
 We've been listening to it for the last couple of weeks.
 It's damn fine!